prasanna1511/-2D-Lidar-Odometry-Mapping-and-Scan-Registration/README.md

 ## Introduction

-This project aims to implement 2D Lidar Odometry using C++.
-Lidar data is stored in binary files (.bin).
+This project aims to 2D Odometry map

 ## Setup